This post may contain affiliate links. Please read my disclosure policy.

 These delicious jumbo-sized thick and chewy cookies rival any from the gourmet bake shop.

 If you love white chocolate and macadamia nuts, this is the recipe you’ve been dreaming about.
 With just a touch of shredded coconut and coconut extract, the flavor is elevated to a tropical treasure!
 Even if you don’t love coconut, I think you’ll enjoy this cookie because the coconut flavor is subtle but with a big impact.

 Crispy on the outside and chewy on the inside, and stuffed with nuts and chocolate chips, these cookies are incredibly satisfying.
 Our Coconut Rum Blondies are also loaded with white chocolate chips and toasted macadamia nuts and simple enough to be ready in no time.
 Minimal effort – delicious results!

 Chocolate is always at the top of my list of favorite dessert flavors, however white chocolate doesn’t always come to mind – let’s fix that!

 If you’re like me and find white chocolate chips to be a little on the sweet side, be sure to reduce the amount of chips added to this recipe.
 I’ve noted a range of 1 to 2 cups of white chocolate chips in the recipe, so you can can decide what you like best.
 Somewhere in between, around 1 1/2 cups is the perfect amount for me.
 But don’t skimp on the macadamia nuts however, so good!

-We use unsweetened, finely shredded coconut in this cookie recipe.
+We use unsweetened, finely shredded coconut in these macadamia nut cookies.